torchnyu/blog/_posts/2019-08-17-nyu-cas-cs-guide.md

 just know that as long as you put in the work and love the craft, you belong as a programmer.

 Thanks for reading.
-In the next post I'll probably talk about good practices for taking classes, going to meetups and clubs.
+In the next post I'll talk about good practices for taking classes, going to meetups and clubs.